nullsurface/guiautomate/README.md

 ## About The Project

-GuiAutomate is a MacOS GUI automation framework.
+GuiAutomate is a corss platform GUI automation framework.
 It's in the early stages of development.
-As the project evolves, it is expected to provide automation capabilities on MacOS through a Graphical User Interface.
+As the project evolves, it is expected to provide automation capabilities through the Graphical User Interface.

 ## Getting Started